A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

-In theory, the absence of cool SGs with $\log (L / L_\odot) > 5.6$ in I\,Zw\,18 could be a stellar evolution effect that is unrelated to mass loss.
-That scenario would require the following trend with initial mass: stars with $M_\mathrm{ini} \lesssim 30$\,M$_\odot$ produce the observed cool SGs, while higher-mass stars retain their hydrogen-rich envelopes but evolve into hotter stars with temperatures above 20\,kK.
-However, no set of evolutionary models with I\,Zw\,18 metallicity shows this trend.
-If anything, they do opposite: brighter helium-burning models tend to be cooler (see the position of the black ticks in Fig.\,\ref{fig:model_hrds}).
-But we note that these models are uncertain, as discussed in the previous paragraph.
-If they wrongly predict the temperature trend with mass during helium burning, we cannot exclude that $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ stars in I\,Zw\,18 in reality retain their hydrogen-rich layers, but burn helium at $T_\mathrm{eff} > 20$\,kK.
+In theory, the absence of cool SGs with $\log (L / L_\odot) > 5.6$ in I\,Zw\,18 could be a stellar evolution effect unrelated to mass loss.
+This scenario requires the following initial mass trend: stars with $M_\mathrm{ini} \lesssim 30$\,M$_\odot$ produce observed cool SGs, while higher-mass stars retain their hydrogen-rich envelopes but evolve into hotter stars with temperatures above 20\,kK.
+However, no set of evolutionary models at I\,Zw\,18 metallicity exhibits this trend.
+If anything, they show the opposite: brighter helium-burning models are cooler (see the black ticks in Fig.\,\ref{fig:model_hrds}).
+These models, however, remain uncertain, as discussed in the previous paragraph.
+If they wrongly predict the temperature trend with mass during helium burning, we cannot exclude that $M_\mathrm{ini} \gtrsim 30$\,M$_\odot$ stars in I\,Zw\,18 retain their hydrogen-rich layers yet burn helium at $T_\mathrm{eff} > 20$\,kK.